The Constitution of the

 i) Statutory officers: Chair, Vice-Chair, Secretary, Treasurer whose term of office shall be five years, and

-ii) Council Members: Up to six Council Members whose term of office shall be one year.
+ii) Council Members: Up to seven Council Members whose term of office shall be one year.

 iii) Any member of the Association may be considered for service on the Council